dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 ```
 To make a transfer to the correct subaccount, choose the `memo` equal your chosen nonce and `operation` to be a transfer.
 You can make the transfer from any `from` account that you control.
 The `to` account should be the computed subaccount for the neuron.
 To later stake a neuron, the `amount` must be at least 1 ICP.
 Set the `fee` to the standard fee of the ICP ledger canister.

-To complete the second step, claim the neuron using the following command.
+To complete the second step, claim the neuron using the following `ManageNeuron` command.

-To claim the neuron, use the following command:
-TODO: WHICH WAY IS RECOMMENDED?
-ADD ARGUMENT EXPLANATION
 ```
-type ClaimOrRefresh = record { by : opt By };
-type By = variant {
-  NeuronIdOrSubaccount : record {};
-  MemoAndController : ClaimOrRefreshNeuronFromAccount;
-  Memo : nat64;
-};
 type ClaimOrRefreshNeuronFromAccount = record {
   controller : opt principal;
   memo : nat64;
 };
 ```
+The `controller` is the princpal controller chosen in the beginning that will control the neuron and the `memo` is again the chosen nonce.
+Note that anyone can make this call and claim this neuron for the specified controller.

-Topping up an existing neuron with more tokens is called _refreshing_ a neuron and works in the same way.
+Topping up an existing neuron with more tokens is called _refreshing_ a neuron and works similarly to claiming a neuron.

-First, additional tokens are sent to the neuron's account.
+1. Send additional ICP utility tokens to the (existing) neuron's subaccount.
-Then, the NNS governance canister is informed so that it can update the neuron's stake after confirming with the ledger that there are new tokens.
+2. Refresh the neuron on the NNS governance canister, which tells the governance canister tht the transfer in (1) happened, upon which the NNs governance will update the neuron's stake.

 :::info
 Note that refreshing of a neuron will also update the neuron's age to account for the fact that the newly added tokens have no age.

 :::

-TODO: ADD ARGUMENT EXPLANATION AND WHAT TO DO DIFFERENTLY FOR THE REFRESHING
+These steps happen analogusly to the above description.
+When `ClaimOrRefreshNeuronFromAccount` is used, the NNS governance canister will automatically either claim the neuron if it doesn't exist yet or top it up if it exists.

 ### Modifying a neuron's state